Skip to content

 All You Need to Know Before Heading to Scotland, Things to Do, Not to Do, and Brilliant Advice

-Nicknamed “Pompeii of Greece”, Akrotiri is a buried city in the south of the island.
-It is one of the most well-known archaeological sites on Santorini.
-In Akrotiri, you will see ancient buildings, streets and you can admire many potteries.
+Nicknamed “Pompeii of Greece”, Akrotiri is a buried city south of the island.
+It is one of the most well-known archaeological sites in Santorini.
+In Akrotiri, you will see ancient buildings and streets, and you can admire many potteries.

 The “Pompeii of Greece” is located in the south of the island and was buried by a volcanic eruption over 3,600 years ago, probably in 1620 BC, and remained undiscovered until the 20th century.

-The area of the excavation site is much smaller than the area of the former city of Akrotiri and the excavations continue steadily.
-So, this Santorini sight keeps growing and surely has many more surprises in store.
-The excavation site is named after the village of Akrotiri, which is about 700 meters away.
+The excavation site area is much smaller than the former city of Akrotiri, and the excavations continue steadily.
+So, this Santorini sight keeps growing and has many more surprises in store.
+The excavation site is named after the village of Akrotiri, about 700 meters away.

 In Akrotiri, you will find not only some beautiful Santorini hotels but also a ruined castle from the time of Venetian rule, rustic taverns, and a lighthouse from which you have an indescribable view of the Caldera and the Mediterranean Sea.
 Many of the finds are exhibited in the Prehistoric Museum in Fira.